Rodrigo Pinho

-Rodrigo Cunha Pereira de Pinho (born 30 May 1991) is a German born Brazilian footballer who plays as a striker for Campeonato Brasileiro Série A club Coritiba.
+Rodrigo Cunha Pereira de Pinho (born 30 May 1991) is a German-born Brazilian footballer who plays as a forward for Primeira Liga club Estrela da Amadora.

 Club career

 Early career

 Born in Henstedt-Ulzburg, Germany while his father Nando was representing Hamburger SV, Pinho joined Bangu's youth setup in 2010, aged already 19.
 He made his debuts as a senior for the club in the following year's Copa Rio, but suffered a serious knee injury which took him out for six months.

 Cabofriense (loan)

 In 2013, he was loaned to Cabofriense until the end of the year, but was recalled in September.

 Madureira

 On 30 April 2014 Pinho was loaned to Madureira until December.
-In December, he opted not to renew his contract, and signed permanently for Madura in the following month.
+In December, he opted not to renew his contract with Bangu, and signed permanently for Madura in the following month.

 Braga

 On 4 June 2015, after being the second top goalscorer of 2015 Campeonato Carioca, Pinho signed a four-year deal with Primeira Liga side S.C.
 Braga.
 He made his debut on the competition on 16 August, starting in a 2–1 home win against C.D.
 Nacional.